-Finally, 'identity assertion' is where a user who spontaneously recognises a data subject reports his or her suspicions to another, again without deliberate intent to reveal information but as a human response to an interesting finding.
+"Identity assertion" is where a user who spontaneously recognises a data subject reports his or her suspicions to someone else, again without deliberate intent to reveal information but as a human response to an interesting finding.

-Because these two concepts both require action by the user after the initial suspicion has been aroused, we combine them as 'identity confirmation or assertion'.
+Since these two concepts both require action by the user after the initial suspicion has been aroused, we combine them as "identity confirmation and/or assertion".